 - 50% HRA if the employee resides in metro cities and 40% for non-metro cities.

-From the above mentioned conditions, which of the following gets least will be exempted from the income tax for the calculation of HRA amount.
+From the above mentioned conditions, the least of all would be considered as exemption from the income tax for the calculation of HRA amount.

 How to Calculate HRA Exemption with Examples